Here’s a look at the life of Paul Volcker, former chairman of the Federal Reserve.

-Chairman of the Group of Thirty, Consultative Group on International Economics and Monetary Affairs, Inc.
+Served as Chairman Emeritus of the Group of 30 Consultative Group on International Economics and Monetary Affairs, Inc.

-Timeline: 1949 and 1950 - Summer research assistant for the New York Federal Reserve.
+1949 and 1950 - Summer research assistant at the New York Federal Reserve.

 1951-1952 - Rotary Foundation Fellow at the London School of Economics; chooses not to complete doctoral program.

 1952 - Works as an economist in the research department of the New York Federal Reserve.

 1953-1957 - New York Institute of Finance faculty member.

 1955 - Becomes a special assistant in the New York Federal Reserve securities department.